 - Accident fault.
-It is possible that the negligent party will try to blame you for some of the accident.
+It is possible that the negligent party will try to blame you for some of the accidents.
 California is a comparative fault state.
 This means you can recover compensation even if you are found partially at fault for the accident.
 However, the amount you receive will be reduced.

 - The amount of compensation you are willing to accept.
 The insurance company may try to settle with you quickly after an accident.
 You should not sign or accept anything until speaking with an attorney.
-You want to make sure that you recover enough compensation for past, present and future costs.
+You want to make sure that you recover enough compensation for past, present, and future costs.

 - Trial.
 If you cannot come to a fair settlement, then litigating your case may be the best way for you to recover the compensation you need.
 Then, a local jury will decide how much to award in damages.

 How Can a Car Accident Attorney Maximize My Car Accident Claim?

 An experienced car accident lawyer can assist you in many ways, including:

 - Case evaluation.
 After discussing your situation, an attorney can help you understand whether you have a viable claim to recover compensation and the best way to proceed.
 Your lawyer may also be able to give you a better idea of what you are entitled to in a car accident.